Bob McGrath: Other accomplishments

 For 38 years, McGrath was a regular fixture on Telemiracle, a telethon broadcast annually on CTV outlets in the Canadian province of Saskatchewan.
 His final regular appearance at Telemiracle was in 2015, where performers at the show paid tribute to him.
 He returned for a special appearance in 2018.
-On March 3, 2006, he was awarded the Commemorative Medal for the Centennial of Saskatchewan for this work by the Lieutenant Governor of Saskatchewan, Lynda Haverstock.
+On March 3, 2006, he was awarded the Commemorative Medal for the Centennial of Saskatchewan for this work by Lieutenant Governor of Saskatchewan Lynda Haverstock.
 He was given the Saskatchewan Distinguished Service Award in 2013 by the Premier of Saskatchewan, Brad Wall.

 He received a Distinguished Service Award for his decades of service by the Variety Children's Charity Telethon in British Columbia.

 McGrath wrote many children's books, including Uh Oh!
 Gotta Go!
 (1996) and OOPS!
 Excuse Me Please!
 (1998).

 In 1995, he was awarded a grant from the Foundation for Contemporary Arts Grants to Artists Award.

 McGrath's Sing Me a Story was nominated for the 7th Annual Independent Music Awards for children's Album of the Year.

 On April 10, 2010, he was the first recipient of the University of Michigan Men's Glee Club Lifetime Achievement Award.

 Personal life and death

 McGrath and his wife Ann married in 1958.
-They had five children, five granddaughters, and three grandsons.
+They had five children and eight grandchildren.
 The couple lived in Teaneck, New Jersey, from 1958 until 2017, after which they moved to a ranch in Norwood, New Jersey.

-McGrath died from complications of a stroke at home on December 4, 2022, at age 90.
+McGrath died from complications of a stroke at his home in Norwood on December 4, 2022, at the age of 90.